mobizt/Firebase-ESP8266/README.md

 The unique key of Timestamp was available after push the Timestamp.

-The following example showed how to append new data (using JSON) to "/test/append.
+The following example showed how to append new data (using FirebaseJson object) to "/test/append.

 ```C++